 Look for lighter weight, oil free products, as well as non-comedogenic options to avoid clogging pores.

 Quite a few sunscreens that have a high SPF factor tend to have a thicker consistency, and this heavier consistency can leave your skin feeling clogged and sticky.

-This is far from ideal, especially if your skin is already quite greasy - your pores are already prone to getting clogged and developing blemishes.6
+This is far from ideal, especially if your skin is already quite greasy - your pores are already prone to getting clogged and developing blemishes.
+8

 Look out for: Oil-free, lightweight creams, gels, fluids, lotions and mineral powders that won’t leave your skin feeling greasy or congested.

-SPFs that don’t contain certain ingredients, particularly benzophenones, that can irritate skin get on better with sensitive and blemish-prone skin.
+SPFs that don’t contain certain ingredients, particularly alcohols or essential oils, that can irritate skin get on better with sensitive and blemish-prone skin.

-Look out for: Lightweight or mineral powder sunscreens that contain minimal ingredients and no additional preservatives or fragrances that can aggravate skin.
+Look out for: Lightweight or mineral powder sunscreens that contain minimal ingredients and no fragrances that can aggravate skin.

-Choose lightweight SPFs that also act as a moisturising face cream or serum.
+Choose lightweight, hydrating SPFs that also act as a moisturising face cream.
 They deliver a double action boost by hydrating skin as well as protecting it from the sun.

-Look out for: SPF serums that are packed full of moisture and don’t overwhelm skin.
+Look out for: Hydrating and moisturising SPFs that are packed full of moisture and don’t overwhelm skin.